kilroy-code/distributed-security/README.md

 - Arbitrary teams of individuals can have their own keypairs, managed by their members in accordance with the rules of whatever app they are for, with the encrypted keypairs stored in the cloud rather than by any one member of the team.
 (In the blockchain community, teams are called [DAO](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization)s.)

 Other documents describe [the implementation](docs/implementation.md) and identifies [risks](docs/risks.md), the [use of JOSE](docs/in-jose-terms.md), and [remaining work](docs/todo.md).

+## Overview

+As with most cryptographic systems, distributed-security provides an API to encrypt & decrypt messages, and to sign & verify messages.
+Internally, this is done with the widely-used [panva library](https://www.npmjs.com/package/jose) to produce results in standard JOSE [JWE](https://www.rfc-editor.org/rfc/rfc7516) and [JWS](https://www.rfc-editor.org/rfc/rfc7515) formats.

+Most cryptography libraries (including panva) expect applications to manage key creation, storage, and safety.
+By contrast, an application using the distributed-security library works with ordinary *tag* strings that each represent a person or a team of people in the application.
+For example, an application calls `encrypt(message, tag)` -- the library takes care of getting the right key for the *tag* and applying it.
+All this happens within a separate sandbox in the browser that is isolated from the application -- the application never gets to handle the keys at all.
+At the same time, though, no server gets to handle the raw keys either.
+The keys are generated in the sandbox, encrypted there, and the *encrypted* keys are stored in the cloud so that they are available on all the users' devices:

+1. A tag can represent a team of people or other teams, like the nodes in an org-chart.
+The private keys of the team are encrypted so as to be decryptable only by the members of the team.
+2. A tag can represent an individual human.
+The private keys of the individual are encrypted so as to be decryptable only by the different browsers (on different devices) that individual uses, or by a recovery key
+3. A tag can represent a browser or a recovery key.
+The private keys of these are encrypted by a secret supplied by the application:
+   - The application secret for a browser is typicaly an application-specific hash of the tag, or a browser credential.
+The encrypted browser key is stored within the sandbox on that browser.
+They are never put in the cloud, and are only available on that one browser.
+   - The application secret for a recovery key is typically derived from a password or from the concatenated answer to a set of security questions, and then salted by an application-specific hash of the tag.
+The encrypted recovery key is then stored in the cloud and used only when no applicable browser key is available for the current browser.

+Note that *application requests* to encrypt for a tag are simple, compact, encryptions that are decrypted only by that tag.
+It is the private key of tag that is *internally* encrypted for each member tag.
+However, an application can ask that a message be encrypted or signed for multiple tags.
+In particular, a message can be signed for a tag *and* for the tag of the specific member that is signing.
+When verifying such member-signed tag, by default the system will check that the member is still a member at the time of verification.

 ## Operations and Tags